hotwebmatter/Waze2db/README.md

 # July 2016: TechHire Code Sprint and Hackathon
 In July of 2016, a team of developers led by Joseph Curtis competed in the TechHire Hackathon at the Tech Collective in Olneyville.

-Our project, the "Providence Pothole Killer," was a demo web app (Node.js / Leaflet.js) showing one possible interface to visualize the Waze data.
+Our project, the "Providence Pothole Killer," was a JavaScript web app (Node.js / Leaflet.js) demonstrating one possible interface to visualize the Waze data.

 We won the competition.
 (Hooray!)
 That code is available [here](https://github.com/toklok/pvdHack), in Joe's github repo.